Train: High speed trains

-High speed trains are designed to be much faster than conventional trains, and typically run on their own separate tracks than other, slower trains.
-The first high speed train was the Japanese Shinkansen, which opened in 1964.
-In the 21st century, services such as the French TGV and German Intercity Express are competitive with airplanes in travel time over short to medium distances.
+The first high speed train was the Japanese Shinkansen, which entered service in 1964.
+Since the 1990s, services such as the French TGV and German Intercity Express have become competitive with airlines in travel time over short to medium distances.

+The lower threshold for the high-speed category is generally 200 km/h.
+These trains operate at cruising speeds up to 355 km/h.
+Such a speed is incompatible with that of conventional trains, so high speed trains usually run on their own separate tracks – although they may run more slowly when they are deployed on conventional-speed feeder lines on some systems.

-A subset of high speed trains are higher speed trains, which bridge the gap between conventional and high speed trains, and travel at speeds between the two.
-Examples include the Northeast Regional in the United States, the Gatimaan Express in India, and the KTM ETS in Malaysia.
+"Higher speed trains" is the category between conventional and high speed trains, which travel at speeds between the two.
+Examples include the Northeast Regional (excluding the Acela) in the United States, the Gatimaan Express in India, and the KTM ETS in Malaysia.

+Luxury trains

+Luxury trains provide permium rail services on their journey, either within a given country or across country borders.
+Some use refurbished classic rail cars.

-Rapid transit trains
+Urban rail transit

-A number of types of trains are used to provide rapid transit to urban areas.
+A number of types of trains are used to provide transit to urban areas.
 These are distinct from traditional passenger trains in that they operate more frequently, typically do not share tracks with freight trains, and cover relatively short distances.
 Many different kinds of systems are in use globally.

+Rapid transit

-Rapid transit trains that operate in tunnels below ground are known as subways, undergrounds, or metros.
-Elevated railways operate on viaducts or bridges above the ground, often on top of city streets.
-"Metro" may also refer to rapid transit that operates at ground level.
+Rapid transit use trains that operate in tunnels below ground, on elevated structures like viaducts or bridges above the ground, often on top of city streets or on surface level with an independent alignement from pedestrians or other types of traffic.
 In many systems, two or even all three of these types may exist on different portions of a network.
+Alternative terms for these systems are subway, underground, metro, or heavy rail, the latter indicating higher investment costs and passenger loads compared to light rail.

 Trams

 Trams, also known in North America as streetcars, typically operate on or parallel to streets in cities, with frequent stops and a high frequency of service.
+Trams emerged in the USA in the 1830s and became popular from the 1860s in Europe and later in other regions as well.
+Originally tramcars were pulled by horses, alternative propulsion like steam power and cables gained success until the arrival of electric trams.
+Since the 1990s low-floor trams have become common.

 Light rail

-Light rail is a catchall term for a variety of systems, which may include characteristics of trams, passenger trains, and rapid transit systems.
+Light rail is a umbrella term for a variety of systems, which use tram technology, but with more separate right-of-ways and often a longer distance between stops.
+The term was coined in the USA in 1972 to refer to modernised tram systems.
+Since 2021, the number of light rail systems (including trams) have grown to over 400 worldwide.
+Despite the name, diesel light rail transit (DLRT) uses mainline railway technology.